-Effective April 1, 2021, the Company completed the Wichmann Acquisition, which consisted of all of the assets of Wichmann Funeral Home & Crematory, Inc., BDB Company LLP and 312 Milwaukee Street, LLC, a group of businesses located in Appleton, Wisconsin and surrounding areas.
-The Wichmann Acquisition added five funeral home locations and one cremation business, and was funded through a combination of the Credit Facility and PLC's available cash on hand.
+Effective April 1, 2021, the Company acquired substantially all of the assets of Wichmann Funeral Home & Crematory, Inc., BDB Company LLP and 312 Milwaukee Street, LLC, a group of businesses located in Appleton, Wisconsin and surrounding areas.
+The acquisition added five funeral home locations and one cremation business, and was funded through a combination of the Credit Facility and PLC's available cash on hand.